-- No users are logged in, also remote use
+No users are logged in, also remote users.

-- The batch processors are idle.
+The batch processors are idle.

-- Printers are idle.
-See section 7.1
+Printers are idle.

-- User RT programs are passive.
+User RT programs are passive.

 Use the COPY command in DISK-TEMA to create the backup.
 Remember to test your backup for validity, using the commands VERIFY or COMPARE.
 VERIFY compares the contents of two disk areas by reading them both from the disk, and then comparing them word-by-word in memory.